Like so many things in this world, superior outcomes are a result of a blend. Maximise your “best practise” and minimise the worst behaviours.

 · Be persistent.
 If you don’t get a spot 1 month then try again next month and mention you tried before.
 I want to book pretty much everyone at some point.
 Polite persistence is admirable.
 I am sorry to not be able to accommodate everyone all the time.

 · Be supportive.
 Sharing gig info on your social media or liking and sharing my promotional efforts is appreciated, perhaps leaving a lovely online review.
 It's not about sucking up, it's about being positive and noticeable.
-Subscribing to our YouTube channel and pleasantly commenting on some of the videos is always appreciated and helpful to the acts as well.
-Plus, there are loads of info-packed and helpful videos on there.
-Everyone's a winner!

 Some performers have made excellent personal impressions such as offering to help pack away gear after the show, or some such kindness.
 I usually don’t accept the offer as I have my own myopic system, but it’s the thought that counts.
 And it does get counted.